arXiv/accessibility2024/source/breakout-authoring-and-publishing.md

-#Forum Q&A: Authoring and Publishing
+#Forum Q&A session 1A
+## What can authors and publishers do right now?
+And what is coming in the next year?

 ![Logo for the arXiv forum](../../assets/arxiv-lockup-forum-bgcolor.png){.mkd-img-right .mkd-border alt='logo for the arXiv forum' role="presentation"}
 This page holds key participant bios and useful links related to the Q&A session on authoring tools.
-It is also a location to add your comments and continue the conversation.

 We know we will not have time during the forum to discuss everything of interest.
-Please use this space to continue the conversation related to authoring and publishing.
+Please use the [discussion](#discussion) at the bottom of the page to continue the conversation related to what authors and publishers can do right now and in the near future.

 ## Bios